timleeman/ST344GroupProject/LockdownDates/README.md

 ### ACAPSCovid19GovernmentMeasures.csv
 Source: https://www.acaps.org/covid-19-government-measures-dataset
 Comments: High level of detail, records all government interventions.
 Use: To be examined directly when needing more detail on a specific country.

+### CleaningAuraVision.Rmd
+This file contains the reproducible steps taken to 'clean' the Aura Vision dataset.
+The output .csv file can be found in ST344GroupProject > Data.

 ### AuravisionLockdownDates.csv
 Source: https://auravision.ai/covid19-lockdown-tracker/